Residential Ground Source Heat Pump Incentive

 Need help getting started?
 Reach out for a no-cost heat pump consultation.

-This step must be completed before step 3, registering your rebate
+This step must be completed before moving on to register your rebate.

 Frequently Asked Questions (Date last updated: June 17, 2024)

-• Is there an expiration date for a rebate registration?
-Yes, rebate registrations for air source heat pumps expire 60 days from the date of approval.
-This means your heat pumps must be installed and your rebate application completed within 60 days of rebate registration approval.
-Ground source heat pump project timelines may be handled on a case-by-case basis.
+- Is there an expiration date for a rebate registration?
+Yes, rebate registrations for heat pumps expire 180 days from the date of approval.
+This means your heat pumps must be installed and your rebate application completed within 180 days of rebate registration approval.
+Review of heat pump project timelines and extension requests will be evaluated on a case-by-case basis.

 Need help getting started?
 Reach out for a no-cost heat pump consultation.